 The leading language schools in Portugal develop Portuguese and English courses with great care: they meet modern standards and are in no way inferior in quality to neighboring countries.
-Portuguese is not the most popular language among Russians, and Portugal is not the most obvious (but in vain!)
-Choice among Russians.
-There are pluses in this: Russian students quickly immerse themselves in the language environment; among foreigners it is easier to forget about the language barrier.
+Portuguese is not the most popular language among students, and Portugal is not the most obvious (but in vain!)
+Choice among students.
+There are pluses in this: students quickly immerse themselves in the language environment; among foreigners it is easier to forget about the language barrier.

 You can learn a language for different purposes, language courses can be with different specifics.

 - English / Portuguese + leisure: such courses combine business with pleasure, students have a great time at pleasant leisure in their free time

 - Summer camp for children: in the language camp, children actively develop their speaking, listening and writing skills, participate in social activities and entertainment

 - Preparation for university: such courses purposefully prepare children for admission and successful study at a university abroad

 - For work: for specialists of different profiles, this is a chance to acquire the necessary language competence and get a good job in an international environment.